Openhab-Nodes/website/content/en/userguide/diy.md

 const char* password = "";
 ```

 Enter your WiFi credentials.
-This example project will expose the inbuild LED as a WebThing that we can control in a few moments from openHAB X.
+This example project will expose the inbuild LED as a WebThing that we can control in a few moments from OHX.

 Build the project via the **PlatformIO: Home** screen or via the task commander (`Ctrl+Alt+T`).
 Enter or select: `PlatformIO:Build (nodemcuv2)`.